Doug Moe: Denver Nuggets (1980–1990)

+Philadelphia 76ers (1992–1993)

+On May 27, 1992, Moe was hired by the Philadelphia 76ers.
+He was hired to a five-year contract.
+He had his son David Moe serve as an assistant coach.
+Less than two months after he was hired, the 76ers traded away star power forward Charles Barkley to the Phoenix Suns.
+On March 7, 1993, Moe was fired 56 games into the season with the team at 19-37 (in one game prior to his firing, the 76ers lost by 56 points).
+He stated his regrets upon the firing as one that failed to live to his vision, "I knew a few guys were going to have to play at a higher level than they'd ever played, but I believed that, if we played to the max, it was possible to get to 50 wins.
+But it was unrealistic.
+That probably hurt us.
+The expectations were too high.
+We underachieved."

+Denver Nuggets (2002–2008)

+Moe joined the Nuggets as a coaching consultant in 2002.
+He was moved to being an assistant coach in February 2005.

 On coming to the NBA after the NBA-ABA merger

 "One of the biggest disappointments in my life was going into the NBA after the merger.
 The NBA was a rinky-dink league—listen, I'm very serious about this.
 The league was run like garbage.
 There was no camaraderie; a lot of the NBA guys were aloof and thought they were too good to practice or play hard.
 The NBA All-Star Games were nothing—guys didn't even want to play in them and the fans could [sic] care less about the games.
 It wasn't until the 1980s, when David Stern became commissioner, that the NBA figured out what the hell they were doing, and what they did was a lot of stuff we had in the ABA—from the 3-point shot to All-Star weekend to the show biz stuff.
 Now the NBA is like the old ABA.
 Guys play hard, they show their enthusiasm and there is a closeness in the league.
 Hell, the ABA might have lost the battle, but we won the war.
 The NBA now plays our kind of basketball."